netcarver/PW-FieldtypeLeafletMapMarker/README.md

 `markerLinkField` | Page field to use for the marker link, or blank to not link (type: string; default: url) `markerTitleField` | Page field to use for the marker title, or blank not to use a marker title (type: string; default: title)
 `fitToMarkers` | When multiple markers are present, set map to automatically adjust to fit to the given markers (type: boolean; default: true)
-`popupFormatter` | A PHP callback function for generating additional content of a marker's popup box `markerIcon` | The default name of the FontAwesome icon to use in the marker - without the prefix 'fa-'. (type: string; default: 'home')
+`popupFormatter` | A PHP callback function, taking a `$page` as an argument, for generating additional content of a marker's popup box
+`markerIcon` | The default name of the FontAwesome icon to use in the marker - without the prefix 'fa-'. (type: string; default: 'home')
 `markerIconColour` | The default colour the of the FontAwesome icon (type: string; default 'white') `markerColour` | The default colour of the marker body that surrounds the icon. (type: string; default 'darkblue'.)
 See Leaflet.AwesomeMarker's [markerColor](https://github.com/lvoogdt/Leaflet.awesome-markers#properties) entry for the available colours - they are limited.
-`markerFormatter` | A PHP callback function for customising the look of a marker on the map.
+`markerFormatter` | A PHP callback function, taking a `$page` as an argument, for customising the look of any marker on the map.
 This is called once for each marker being placed on the map and allows the defaults to be overridden for each marker.

 ----------